jameshfisher/jameshfisher.com/_posts/2017-10-24-web-push-in-firefox.md

 ---
-title: "Web Push API in Firefox"
+title: Web Push API in Firefox
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 When I was playing around with the Web Push API,